What’s the Census?

 - By mail.

-In mid-March, households will begin receiving official Census Bureau mail with detailed information on how to respond.
+In mid-March, households began receiving official Census Bureau mail with detailed information on how to respond.
 The 2020 Census is the first one to encourage online response as the primary way to respond.
 Town Hall and the Estes Valley Library are providing wi-fi access to help achieve a fair, accurate, and complete count.
 Note: due to current coronavirus-related precautions and closures, the public is encouraged to access the wi-fi from the municipal parking lots at this time to minimize risks.

 For more information on this process, view this video